hainesr/ruby-ssl-tools/ReadMe.md

 rather buggy and not fit for purpose.
 Error and input checking is done randomly and in many cases not at all.

+## Usage

-See the help for each individual script with the '-h' option.
+See the help for each individual script with the `-h` option.

 ## Requirements